SonicSkunk/DASH/README.md

 ---

+## To do
+- Display Pit limiter
+- reduce flickering
+- vertical spacing

 ## Known Issues (WIP)
 - Layout and font baselines not final; subject to change.
 - SimHub CSV sender must be configured manually.